This course is worth 12 Pro-D hours.

 As part of the course, you’ll also receive a three-month subscription to our WCCRC Administration & Management Knowledge Base.

 Note: You must use a laptop or desktop computer to take this course; it is not possible to use a smartphone for this work.
+You will recieve 3 months access from date of registration, the course must be completed within this time to recieve a certificate.

 What’s in the WCCRC Knowledge Base?